hrax/now-eslint/README.md

 ### Step 0: Locate a directory for your reports

-Let's create a new directory where you will execute the command and have the PDF report generated.
+Let's create a new directory named `now-eslint-reports` where you will execute the command and have the PDF report generated.

 ```
 mkdir now-eslint-reports